 There are many reasons why people falter, and perhaps as many why they recover.
 Yet there is no denying that recovery can happen when hope is coupled with opportunity, and that the recovery of each individual or family benefits the entire community.

-For more than twenty years, Homes with Hope has been providing both hope and opportunity to our community's individuals and families, who, by virtue of mental illness, substance abuse or domestic hardship, have temporarily lost their ability to lead independent and productive lives.
+For more than thirty five years, Homes with Hope has been providing both hope and opportunity to our community's individuals and families, who, by virtue of mental illness, substance abuse or domestic hardship, have temporarily lost their ability to lead independent and productive lives.

 Homes with Hope, through a skilled professional staff and a broad network of compassionate community volunteers, has helped them regain their footing by providing temporary housing, food and clothing, casework, medical assistance, and job information, training and placement: all leading to greater self-esteem and independence.